-A key tool to study site-percolated Boltzmann triangulation is the peeling process, which was first studied rigorously in~\cite{angel-peeling} and also plays a fundamental role in, e.g.,~\cite{angel-uihpq-perc,angel-curien-uihpq-perc,angel-ray-classification,richier-perc,gwynne-miller-saw,caraceni-curien-saw,gwynne-miller-simple-quad,gwynne-miller-perc}.
+{The site-percolated Boltzmann triangulation was first studied in~\cite{angel-peeling}, where it was proved that the critical threshold is $\frac12$.
+In that paper a key tool called the \emph{peeling process} was introduced.
+The peeling process} also plays a fundamental role in, e.g.,~\cite{angel-uihpq-perc,angel-curien-uihpq-perc,angel-ray-classification,richier-perc,gwynne-miller-saw,caraceni-curien-saw,gwynne-miller-simple-quad,gwynne-miller-perc}.
 We will review the peeling process associated with the percolation interface in Section~\ref{sec-perc-interface}.
 Roughly speaking, this process explores the edges along the percolation interface in order, keeping red vertices to the left and blue vertices to the right.

 In~\cite{bhs-site-perc}, an iterative peeling process was used to define a space-filling exploration\footnote{Throughout this paper, we denote space-filling curves with a prime and non-space-filling curves (such as percolation interfaces or ordinary chordal SLE$_6$) without a prime.
 Note that this differs from the convention of~\cite{ig1,ig2,ig3,ig4}, where a prime is used for any non-simple curve.} $\acute{\lambda}^n$ of $\cE(\Map^n)$, i.e., a total ordering of $\cE(\Map^n)$.
-Moreover, $\acute\lambda^n$ defines a random walk $\acute{\mcl Z}^n = (\acute{\mcl L}^n , \acute{\mcl R}^n)$ of duration $\#\mcl E(\Map^n)$, with steps in $\{(1,0), (0,1), (-1,-1)\}$, describing the evolution of the lengths of the two arcs between the starting point and the target point on the boundary of the unexplored region.
+Moreover $\acute\lambda^n$ defines a random walk $\acute{\mcl Z}^n = (\acute{\mcl L}^n , \acute{\mcl R}^n)$ of duration $\#\mcl E(\Map^n)$, with steps in $\{(1,0), (0,1), (-1,-1)\}$, describing the evolution of the lengths of the two arcs between the starting point and the target point on the boundary of the unexplored region.
 The construction of $\acute{\lambda}^n$ and $\acute{\cZ}^n$ will be reviewed in Section~\ref{sec-walk}.\footnote{In fact the peeling process perspective is alluded to but not highlighted in \cite{bhs-site-perc}.
 We give a self-contained treatment in Section~\ref{sec-walk} with this perspective.}